smartcontractresearchforum/docs/en/content_notable_works.md

 -   A study on liquid democracy to determine if it leads to better decision making than direct voting.
 -   Liquid democracy is an active area of exploration in crypto networks.

-#### Decentralized Network Governance: Blockchain Technology and the Future of Regulation
+#### Decentralized Network Governance\: Blockchain Technology and the Future of Regulation

 -  <https://www.rug.nl/research/portal/files/120767599/fbloc_03_00012.pdf>
 -   Andrej Zwitter and Jilles Hazenberg